elliotproject/mn-autosetup-script/README.md

 The installer will then present you with a few options.

-**PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing - if you do and something goes wrong, the ELLI team CANNOT help you, and you will have to restart the installation.

 Follow the instructions on screen.

 After the basic installation is done, the wallet will sync.
 You will see the following message: